konradmalik/git-conflict.nvim/README.md

 It's useful to define other buffer-specific commands, autocommands or keymaps based on that event.

-Exemplary usage in your neovim configuration:
+Exemplary usage in in my Neovim configuration:

 ```lua
 local cmd = require("git-conflict.commands")